occasiongenius/og-react-swipe/README.md

 The on[Direction] callback functions on the CardStack will receive a parameter of the data object on each Card, and a second parameter that is the number of pixels the card was dragged from its middle

+By default the card will not drag if a button or anchor is clicked and held.

 # Example Usage
 ```
 import React, { Component } from 'react';